nark/magicbox/README.md

 * Better devices management, including camera support
 * Use AI to fine tune the environmental parameters and device orchestration
 * Polish to API to make it secure and ready for production
-* Dockerize the project to ease deployment if possible (regarding GPIO and related stuff)
+* Dockerize the project to ease deployment if possible (regarding GPIO and related stuff), or provide a ready-to-use image for Raspberry Pi architecture

 ## Disclamer